 Event Details:

-4.Discussed about major issues faced by farmers and given remedies to the farmers.
+3. Finally, we have discussed about major problems faced by the farmers and given suitable recommendations to the farmers.

 Event Details: